FlowFactorNV/devops-automation-scripts/ansible/system-config/README.md

 Last stable Ansible version: `>=2.9.xx`
 Best to be used with ansible navigator

+This Ansible setup helps manage and keep systems in check across different machines.
+It's built around a main playbook (shared.yml) that handles various system tasks like checking if DNS is working, managing user access, and setting up system accounts.
+The setup works with different Linux systems, including RHEL and Ubuntu, and can be run on specific machines or groups of machines as needed.

 ## Source location

 The master source code is located at: